2005 Subway Fresh 500: Final practice

 The final practice session, sometimes referred to as Happy Hour, was held on Thursday, April 21, at 9:15 PM EST. The session would last for 45 minutes.
 Ryan Newman, driving for Penske Racing, would set the fastest time in the session, with a lap of 27.356 and an average speed of 131.598 mph.

 Qualifying

 Qualifying was held on Friday, April 22, at 6:00 PM EST. Positions 1-42 would be decided by time, while the 43rd position would be given to a past champion who had not otherwise qualified.
 If no past champion needed it, the next team in owner's points would earn the spot.
-Also, if a team in the top 35 in owner's points had missed qualifying in the top 35, they would earn a spot between 36-42 if needed.
+Also, if a team in the top 35 in owner's points had missed qualifying in the top 35, they would earn a spot between 36 and 42 if needed.

 Jeff Gordon, driving for Hendrick Motorsports, would win the pole, setting a time of 26.931 and an average speed of 133.675 mph.

 Three drivers would fail to qualify.